 It is great to think of a new year as a new beginning and a fresh start; it’s a great place to plan a better life.
 The problem is we are easily buoyed up into a false sense of anything is possible because it is a new year.
 Then we realize that nothing has changed since yesterday, other than the numeral we write down to represent the year we are in.

-The truth is, you are all amazing already.
+The truth is, you are all amazing and full of potential already.
 I mean, you survived last year, did you not?
 Yes, we can all do with some tweaking and some intentional planning.
 But if it doesn’t happen at 00:01 on the 1st January, it is not the end.

 It can be chaos after the holidays, starting work again, getting back into a routine and if you live in South Africa, it’s the start of a new school year.
 (Who on earth came up with that idea?)
 The last thing you need is to be implementing a whole new way of life.

 By week 3, we are back on the hamster’s wheel, frazzled, with goals and good intentions out the window, feeling like total failures.
 The new bike sits unused; the gym contract gathers dust, and the health food goes off in the fridge.
 Does it sound like I know about these things?
 I do.
-I’ve been there enough times.
+I’ve seen it enough times.

 The only meaningful life changes I have made, have not been at the beginning of the year.
 We need to be intentional in the way we live our lives throughout the year and that won’t happen if we don’t take our desire to change seriously, 365 days a year.
 To have a vague desire or make a long list and then hope for the best, will not facilitate change.
 It takes thought, planning and a new mindset to bring about real change.
 The change has to happen in our minds first.

-Many resolutions are not thought out, or they are made in November to be implemented in the New Year.
+Many resolutions are not thought out, or they are made months or weeks before, to be implemented in the New Year.
 By then you have forgotten what you were thinking at the time.

 “Good resolutions are like babies crying in church.
 They should be carried out immediately.”
 Charles M. Sheldon